suedegambit/workSystemDocs/Principles.md

 - Avoid opaque background tasks
 - Require checkpoint logs or manual confirmation in early-stage tools
 - Prefer `--dry-run`, `--verbose`, and `--confirm` flags

+*(Note: Individual projects, like `InfraCore`, may define additional, more specific principles relevant to their domain, which should complement these core workspace principles.)*